emperorofmars/ava-unity/readme.md

 	If this component is remade with some proper thought put into it, it should support fallback functionality, so that targets like for example VRM, which support blendshape states only, can be supported.

-	Extends AVA.avatar.
+	Extends `AVA.avatar`.

 	*This component is very incomplete and made without much thought.
 Proof of concept only!*
-- **AVA.character-editor-setup**
+- `AVA.character-editor-setup`
 	Exists only to visually showcase what would be possible with this format.

 #### The following application specific components are included:
-- **AVA.VRC.physbones**
+- `AVA.VRC.physbones`
 	STF representation of VRChat Physbones.
 Only applies to VRChat.

-	In case an AVA.janky_fallback_physics component targets the same bone, it should be overrided.
+	In case a `AVA.janky_fallback_physics` component targets the same bone, it should be overrided.

 ### Resources
 For now no additional resource types have been implemented.